realestninja/i3-individual-workspace-actions/README.md

 When pressing mod+F2 it will now open the *w3schools* website in your browser.
 When on WS7, it will instead open the *unsplash* website in your browser.
 When pressing mod+F3 it will send different notifications depending on which workspace is active.

+Same for the notification demo.
+On WS1 and WS2, it will have customized notifications while a default notification will be sent on any other WS.

 Pass the key that is used in the config file as argument.